ahlfors/using-nas/README.md

 This article showcases how you can utilize multiple unique features of the Alibaba Cloud Function Compute to build an image processing web service.

 ## Introducing Function Compute
 [Function Compute](https://www.alibabacloud.com/product/function-compute) is an Alibaba cloud serverless platform that allows engineers to develop an internet scale service with just a few lines of code.
 It seamlessly handles resource management, auto scaling and load balancing so that developers can focus on their business logic without worrying about managing the underlying infrastructure making it easy to build applications that respond quickly to new information”.
 Internally, we utilize container technology and develop proprietary distributed algorithms to schedule our user's code on resources that are scaled elastically.
 Since it's inception a little over an year ago, we have developed many cutting-edge technologies internally aiming to provide our users with high scalability, reliability and performance.

-In this guide, we will show you a step by step tutorial that showcases some of it's innovative features.
+In this guide, we show you a step by step tutorial that showcases some of its innovative features.
 You can read this [quick start guide](https://www.alibabacloud.com/help/doc-detail/73329.htm) to familiarize yourself with basic serverless concepts if this is your first time using Function Compute.

 ## Using Network File System
-The first [feature](https://www.alibabacloud.com/help/doc-detail/87401.htm) that we introduce will allow developers to write functions that read and write from a network attached file system like Alibaba Cloud [NAS](https://www.alibabacloud.com/product/nas).
+The first [feature](https://www.alibabacloud.com/help/doc-detail/87401.htm) that we introduce allows developers to write functions that read and write from a network attached file system like Alibaba Cloud [NAS](https://www.alibabacloud.com/product/nas).

 ### Motivation
 The serverless nature of the platform means that user code *can* run on different instances each time it is invoked.
 This further implies that the functions cannot rely on its local file system to store any intermediate results.
 The developers have to rely on another cloud service like [Object Storage Services](https://www.alibabacloud.com/product/oss) to share processed results between functions or invocations.
 This is not ideal as dealing with another distributed service adds extra development overhead and complexities in the code to handle various edge cases.